pyudev/pyudev/README.rst

 Issues and Feedback
 ===================

+There is a mailing list at pyudev@librelist.com for user questions and development discussions around pyudev.
+To subscribe to this list, just send a mail to pyudev@librelist.com and reply to the configuration mail.
+The original mail is ditched.

-Please report issues, proposals or enhancements to the `issue tracker`_.
+Issues or enhancement proposals should be reported to the `issue tracker`_.
+Thank you.

 Development